Sigmmma/c20/src/content/h3/guides/shaders/pbr-shader/readme.md

 - *Set self_illumination to **Simple**.*
 - *Set parallax to **Simple** or if you want the best quality **Interpolated**.*

-*Here is an example of the default settings for emission and parallax:*
+*Here is an example of some settings for emission and parallax:*

 * ![](S.png "Emission and parallax settings to use")